ans-group/docs.ukfast.co.uk/source/network/load-balancers/faqs.md

 This is down to the nature of the load balancer itself.
 Where visitors used to directly visit your server, they now visit the load balancer instead and it's the load balancer that makes requests to the backend server.
 As such, the only IP address you'll see in logs or analytics will likely be that of the load balancer.

 There's an easy fix.
-Whereas logs and analytics will usually derive the visitor IP from the requests source, they need to be directed to look at the standard `X-Forwarded-For` header instead.
+Whereas logs and analytics will usually derive the visitor IP from the source of the request, they need to be directed to look at the standard `X-Forwarded-For` header instead.
 This is injected by the load balancer automatically, so should already be present.

 How this is achieved will depend on what solution you're trying to work with.
 Here are a few examples: